Greenhouse and Garden

-We grow our own produce in our new greenhouse and outdoor garden.
-We use only natural methods to raise more than 15 species and 50 cultivars that you can enjoy either as part of our CSA or by shopping in our farm store!
+Our staff grows produce in our new greenhouse and outdoor garden.
+We raise more than 15 species and 50 cultivars to purchase at our Farm Store!

-Crop rotation is one of the most important management practices we have.
+Crop rotation is one of the most important management practices we use.
 By never planting the same crop in the same soil consecutive years, many common diseases are effectively controlled.
-Since different crops compete differently with different weeds, crop rotation can also be used as an effective weed management tool.
-Additionally, soil fertility is improved by changing the nutrient needs of crops in different years and by planting leguminous crops after “heavy feeders” like tomatoes and eggplants.
+As various crops compete differently with an array of weeds, crop rotation is also used as an effective weed management tool.
+Additionally, soil fertility is improved by planting leguminous crops after “heavy feeders” like tomatoes and eggplants.

-Cover crops are plants grown in the off season that are not harvested in any conventional way; rather, they are left in the field to decompose.
-The benefits of cover crops are huge and range from weed management to improving soil fertility.
-By growing cover crops through the winter in the outdoor garden, fewer winter annual weeds have an opportunity to germinate and successfully produce seed.
-Leguminous cover crops increase nitrogen availability in the soil for the subsequent vegetable crop by forming a symbiotic relationship with rhizobia bacteria which process atmospheric nitrogen (N2) into ammonia (NH3), a plant available nitrogen source.
-The nitrogen stored in the tissues of leguminous plants is then slowly released as the plant decays over the course of the next several months.
+Cover crops are grown in the off season and not harvested in a conventional way.
+Rather, they are left in the field to decompose.
+The benefits of cover crops range from weed management to improving soil fertility.
+By growing cover crops through the winter in the outdoor garden, fewer winter annual weeds germinate and successfully produce seed.
+Leguminous cover crops increase nitrogen availability in the soil for the subsequent vegetable crop.
+The nitrogen stored in the tissues of leguminous plants is slowly released as the plant decays over the next several months.

-By using a drip irrigation system we are able to reduce our water use by as much as 60% compared with overhead irrigation systems.
-Additionally, by applying the water at a slow rate directly to the soil, problems with foliar diseases in the greenhouse and in the garden are greatly reduced.
+By using a drip irrigation system, we reduce our water use by as much as 60% (compared with overhead irrigation systems).
+And, by slowly and directly applying the water to the soil, problems with foliar diseases are greatly reduced.
 Precision irrigation also reduces erosion and nutrient losses.

-In our vegetable production we do our best to till the soil as little as possible.
-In doing so, the soil can maintain its natural structure, absorb and retain moisture, and soil micro and macro biodiversity is preserved.
-By improving soil health, plant roots easily form necessary symbioses with soil microbes that give our crops necessary micronutrients that we consume and metabolize.
-Reducing the amount that the soil is turned over also limits soil exposure to air which in turn reduces the amount of soil carbon and nitrogen lost to the atmosphere.
-Retaining soil structure also helps to limit soil erosion which further improves soil fertility and improves the health of local waterways.
+In vegetable production, we till the soil as little as possible, which allows the soil to maintain its natural structure; absorb and retain moisture; and preserve its micro and macro biodiversity.
+Limiting soil tillage also decreases soil exposure to air, which reduces the soil carbon and nitrogen released into the atmosphere.
+Retaining soil structure also helps to limit soil erosion, which further improves soil fertility and the health of local waterways.

 Holistic Nutrient Management

-Our farm relies heavily on cover crops and compost produced by our other agricultural enterprises to provide our crops with the nutrients they need.
-To determine this, we calculate nutrient losses due to harvesting activity and simply replace what was lost with a combination of cover crop residues and compost produced on-farm.
-By managing our nutrients this way, soil biodiversity is enhanced, greenhouse gas emissions are reduced, vegetable nutrient composition is maximized, and nutrient losses to the environment are minimized.
+Our farm relies heavily on cover crops and compost produced by our other agricultural enterprises for nutrients crops need.
+We calculate nutrient losses due to harvesting activity and replace what was lost with a combination of cover crop residues and compost produced on-farm.
+By managing our nutrients, soil biodiversity is enhanced, greenhouse gas emissions are reduced, vegetable nutrient composition is maximized, and nutrient losses to the environment are minimized.

-Since the turn of the century, hydroponic gardening has seen a rise in popularity as it uses resources more efficiently.
-For example, did you know that hydroponic gardens use up to 90% less water than a traditional garden bed?
-Our DWC pond will produce leafy greens 365 days a year and use the same 30,000 gallons of water for a minimum of 4 years!
-This drastic reduction in resource waste improves the overall efficiency of the farm while increasing our contribution to a better environment.
+Since the turn of the century, hydroponic gardening has seen a rise in popularity due to its efficient resource usage.
+Did you know that hydroponic gardens use up to 90% less water than a traditional garden bed?
+Our DWC pond will yield produce 365 days a year and use the same 30,000 gallons of water for a minimum of 4 years!